-- 1. Whoever files a statement of waiver with OBI or whoever does not pay the protection fee in due term, declines from the rights derived form the patent. - 2.
-OBI issues an act for the forfeiture published in the Industrial Property Bulletin.
+1. Whoever files a statement of waiver with OBI or whoever does not pay the protection fee in due term, declines from the rights derived form the patent.

+- 2. OBI issues an act for the forfeiture published in the Industrial Property Bulletin.
 The forfeiture is valid as from the date of its publication. - 3.
 In case a non-contractual licence or a right to the invention has been granted, the registration of the waiver further necessitates written consent of the beneficiary of the licence or of the right.

-Actions before justice by the owner of the patent - False pretence of the goods that were found to be infringing a right provided for under the present law and, as in appropriate cases, materials principally used in the creation or manufacture of these goods from the channels of commerce, (b) the definitive removal of these goods materials from the channels of commerce or (c) the destruction of these goods and materials in accordance with paragraph 5.
+Actions before justice by the owner of the patent - False pretence

+1. In any case of an infringement or threatened infringement of a copyright, the holder of such copyright (rightholder) may request the lifting of the infringement and its omission in the future.
+The lifting of the infringement may include, on application by the rightholder, indicatively and not restrictively, (a) the recall of the goods that were found to be infringing a right provided for under the present law and, as in appropriate cases, materials principally used in the creation or manufacture of these goods from the channels of commerce, (b) the definitive removal of these goods from the channels of commaterials merce or (c) the destruction of these goods and materials in accordance with paragraph 5.
 In considering the application of the previous clause, the need for proportionality between the seriousness of the infringement and the remedies ordered, as well as the interests of third parties, shall be taken into account.
 The measures provided for under the second clause are car-ried out at the expense of the infringer, unless particular reasons are invoked for not doing so.
 The rightholder may also exercise the rights provided for under the first clause of the present paragraph against intermediaries whose services are used by a third party to infringe the rights provided for under the present law (articles 10 and 11 of Directive 2004/ 48/EC).
 For each act of omission contributing to an infringement, the court may impose a monetary penalty of up to ten thousand (10,000.00) Euros in favour of the rightholder, while in all other cases article 947 of the Hellenic Code of Civil Procedure shall apply.
-In establishing the infringement of the obligation not to act provided for under the preceding clause, the procedure provided for under articles 686 et seg. of the Hellenic Code of Civil Procedure is applied.[1]
+In establishing the infringement of the obligation not to act provided for under the preceding clause, the procedure provided for under articles 686 et seq. of the Hellenic Code of Civil Procedure is applied.[1]